pires810/pires810.github.io/index.md

 ---
-title: "About me"
+title: "About Me"
 summary: "About this page."
-date: 2016-04-13
+date: 2019-12-21
 layout: default
 ---

-I'm an associate professor in School of Informatics of Xiamen University.
+I'm an Associate Professor in School of Informatics of Xiamen University.
 My research interests are wireless communications and signal processing, with special focus on underwater acoustic communications, including algorithm design, system development and performance analysis.

+I got PhD degree from University of Connecticut, supervised by [Prof. Shengli Zhou](https://www.ee.uconn.edu/shengli-zhou/).

 ## Features
 - Minimal, clean design